nachocaru/xaprb.com/content/blog/2005-11-25-multi-column-hypocrisy.md

 ---
 title: Why not to use CSS for columnar layouts
-author: Baron Schwartz
-excerpt: '<p>Using DIV tags and CSS to format a single text into multiple columns is just as bad as using tables for layout.
-This article explains why.</p>'
-layout: post
 permalink: /2005/11/25/multi-column-hypocrisy/
 ---
 Using `DIV` tags and CSS to format a single text into multiple columns is just as bad as using tables for layout.
 This article explains why.